Nury Turkel: Books

 Turkel's 2022 book No Escape: The True Story of China's Genocide of the Uyghurs won the 2022 Moore Prize for Human Rights Writing.

-Recognition
+Honors and recognition

 In September 2020, Turkel was named one of the Time 100 Most Influential People in the World.
 In 2021, Fortune Magazine included him in their "The World's 50 Greatest Leaders" lists.
 He received the inaugural Notre Dame Prize for Religious Liberty from the Notre Dame Law School Religious Liberty Initiative in June 2021.
 He was awarded the Global Soul Award by Jewish World Watch in September 2022.

 Personal life

+Turkel is proficient in several languages, including Uyghur (his mother tongue), English, Turkish, and Mandarin Chinese.

-Nury Turkel is a Muslim.
-In 2007, he married Turkish American interior designer Nazli Turkel.
+He married Turkish American interior designer Nazli Turkel in 2007.
 They live in the Washington, DC, area with their two children.

-Turkel is proficient in several languages, including Uyghur (his mother tongue), English, Turkish, and Mandarin Chinese.